agsb/milliForth-RiscV/README.md

 This version uses only 556 bytes, not including 62 bytes of system I/O, 8 bytes of postpone hack, and many bytes for extras words.

 No human WORDS.

 It uses DJB2 hashes in headers, instead of size+flags+name+pads.

-The IMMEDIATE flag is the MSBit (31) of hash.
+Only use a IMMEDIATE flag, at MSBit (31) of hash.

 ## For use